catalyst-eval/knowledge-base/README.md

 - **Tag-Based Browsing**: Index files organize content by tag categories
 - **Search**: GitHub's search functionality allows finding specific concepts
 - **Cross-References**: Related analyses are linked at the end of each document
+- **Explainer Articles**: Comprehensive resources on specific concepts that synthesize information from multiple transcript analyses

 ## Contributing